Red Rock Resorts (RRR)

 Founded in 1976, Red Rock Resorts (NASDAQ:RRR) operates a range of casino resorts and entertainment properties, primarily in the Las Vegas metropolitan area.

-• Sales trends were unexciting over the last five years as its 9% annual growth was below the typical consumer discretionary company
+• Annual revenue growth of 9% over the last five years was below our standards for the consumer discretionary sector

 StockStory Analyst Team